matthewlong29/PareAndFlourish_Site/README.md

 - `$ bundler install`

+Install node modules using npm.

+- `$ npm install`

-The rest is handled with Gulp:
+The rest is handled with Gulp.
 - `$ gulp`